-You can report your concerns in a number of ways:
+You can report your concerns in several ways:

 - Contacting Corporate Investigations directly by means of email to the Investigation mailbox or contacting us directly on 0116 454 6490 - Using the Whistleblowing line.
 This procedure is set out in the council policy. - Reporting to their line manager or the most appropriate employee.